 Ceiling Fan Motor Repair

-Now that you know the working of a ceiling fan motor, you must be able to understand the possible causes of motor defects.
-The following are some possible ceiling fan motor problems and their solutions.
+Now that you know the working of a ceiling fan motor, you must understand the possible causes of motor defects.
+The following are some potential ceiling fan motor problems and their solutions.

-Overheating can lead to ceiling fan motor failure and this is usually a result of dust and other particles accumulating and clogging up the motor.
-In this case, ceiling fan motor repair may not be possible and the only solution is to replace it altogether.
+Overheating can lead to ceiling fan motor failure, which is usually a result of dust and other particles accumulating and clogging up the motor.
+In this case, ceiling fan motor repair may not be possible, and the only solution is to replace it altogether.

-Another reason for ceiling fan motor defects is failure of the switch.
+Another reason for ceiling fan motor defects is the failure of the switch.
 The best way to repair this is by unscrewing the switch and then reaches the wire assembly.
-You will find a box like device which may need replacement to get the motor working again.
+You will find a box-like device that may need replacement to get the motor working again.

-High moisture can be another reason for ceiling fan motor failure.
-Moisture causes rusting of parts of the motor such as the bearings.
+High moisture can be another reason for best ceiling fan motor failure.
+Moisture causes rusting of parts of the motor, such as the bearings.
 Oil your bearings frequently to avoid this problem.